BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

 - `[tracker]`:
   - The following tracker `type` keys are available:
     - `controller`: use either the left or the right motion controller as reference tracker.
 Valid options for the key `side` are `left` and `right` (**Note that changing the side or switching between motion controller and vive tracker requires a restart of the vr session**)
     - `vive`: use a vive tracker as reference for motion compensation.
-The key `side` has to match the role assigned to the tracker.
+The key `role` has to match the role assigned to the tracker.
 Valid options for that are:
       - `handheld_object` - which hand (left, right, any) doesn't matter.
-Having more than one active vive tracker assigned to that role may lead to conflicts, though.
+Having more than one active vive tracker assigned to that role will cause a conflict, though.
       - `left_foot`
       - `right_foot`
       - `left_shoulder`